Semi-classical propagation of singularity for Stokes system: Near

-The following lemma is a word by word translation of lemma 24.4.5 in \cite{Hor} into semi-classical version.
-However, the proof is more technical. \begin{lemma} Let $B_j=\mathrm{Op}_h(b_j(y,x,\xi)),j=0,1,2$ be real-valued tangential operators, compactly supported and
+The following lemma is a semi-classical version of Lemma 24.4.5 in \cite{bookHormander(III)}.
+The proof is slightly more complicated, due to the different equation that we are considering. \begin{lemma} Let $B_j=\varphi B_j\varphi_1,$ with real, scalar-valued tangential principal symbols $b_j, j=0,1,2$, compactly supported and